 Specifically, the politically unplugged and misled and underinformed individuals.

-I mean, look, you're gonna like, I mean, the whole, you know, George Carlin, like, think of how stupid the average person is, and then imagine the fact that half of the people out there are stupider than that.
+I mean, look, you're going to, like, I mean, the whole, you know, George Carlin, like, think of how stupid the average person is.

-We were at Tim's birthday dinner, and Michael Malice was there, and we were talking.
+We were at Tim's birthday dinner and Michael Malice was there and we were talking.

 That's a very stupid thing to say because most people get their information and their knowledge from someone else.

-An actual innovation is so exceedingly rare, like a real innovation, like really something that actually changes the way people look at stuff.
+Is so exceedingly rare, like a real innovation, like really something that actually changes the way people look at stuff.

 It's exceedingly rare.